 Why is it so important to take safety measures when walking in the dark?
 Even if you’re on the sidewalk or well away from the road, a driver may not see if you if they’re forced to swerve or steer off the road.
 Many drivers aren’t looking out for walkers later at night or in the very early morning hours, so it’s important to take additional steps to ensure you’re seen.
 Unfortunately, distracted driving is a common occurrence, so being visible helps ensure drivers see you clearly and don’t drift in your direction.

 Always stay on the sidewalk, if possible.
 If you must walk on roads with no sidewalks, save these for the daytime when you’re more visible.
-Walk facing traffic (so that cars are coming towards your direction) when possible so you’ll clearly see cars coming from far away.
+Walk facing traffic (so that cars are coming towards the front of you) when possible so you’ll clearly see cars coming from far away.
 Always obey crossing signals and cross only in crosswalks.
 This is extremely important at night.
 If you’re not expecting to see a car coming, the driver probably isn’t expecting to see you walking across the road.